towerofpower256/davidmac.pro/src/posts/2024-10-14-sn-modify-sla/index.md

 ### Quirk: calculations and onDisplay
 The "Elapsed time" and "Time left" fields on an SLA instance are calculated when the incident's form is opened.
 This is done by an onDisplay business rule "Calc SLAs on Display".

-This means that those fields won't update until you look at the task it's attached to.
+**This means that those fields won't update until you look at the task it's attached to.** Like Schroedinger and his cat, it won't change until it's observed.

 If you have any reports or dashboards that sort tasks and SLAs on their urgency, it's best to report or filter on the "Breach time" field instead of "Time left" fields.